Eight steps for writing content that really engages

 Thanks to the evolution of technology, attention spans are shorter than ever and our ability to process content is quicker, so keeping readers engaged after the intros is tough – unless you’re armed with intriguing titles which capture their curiosity.

 Splitting up paragraphs not only makes the text easier to digest, but it also allows readers to pick and choose which sections resonate most with them.

 As well as the written word itself being important, as is the artwork you select to include alongside the piece.

 An image can draw people in just as much – if not more – than a headline, so it’s vital that any picture you lead with has the same level of ‘oomph’ as the content it accompanies.

 It’s crucial to remember though that when we talk about ‘visuals’, we’re not just referring to images.
 Infographics, GIFs, and quizzes can all be integrated into the text to make it more user-inclusive as well as to convey key stats and facts in a more eye-catching way.

 One of the most basic, yet often overlooked, steps in ensuring content is engaging is by keeping the text simple and concise.
 As a rule of thumb, don’t try to explain something in 20 words, if it only really needs 10.

-The important thing to remember is that more content doesn’t necessarily mean better content – it’s all about quality over quantity.
-If the narrative rambles too much, readers will simply exit the page and likely ghost your site forever – not cool!
+The important thing to remember is that more content doesn’t necessarily mean better content – it’s about quality over quantity.
+If the narrative rambles too much, readers will simply exit the page and likely ghost your site from then on.

 Each person and media publication has a different tone of voice and overall writing style, so it’s important to stick to this.
 But whether you’re writing something from your own – or your brand’s – perspective, personality is integral for developing and maintaining not only a one-time reader, but one which returns to view more content.